eleni-chr/eleni-chr/README.md

 ### 👋 Hi,

 I am a neuroscientist currently trying to discover more about neurodegeneration and neuroinflammation.
-I regularly write code for data analysis for my experiments.
+I regularly write code for data analysis for my experiments and for fun.

 - For microscopy image processing and analysis I use MATLAB and ImageJ (Java-based).
 - For bioinformatics analysis (data from RNA sequencing) I use R, and data processing toolkits run via the Linux and Windows command lines.